 - Loosen any tight clothing you may be wearing.

-Typically, lightheadedness during the third trimester of pregnancy is a normal symptom that doesn't merit cause for concern.
-However, you should contact your doctor right away if your lightheadedness is accompanied by the following symptoms:
+Typically, dizziness during the third trimester of pregnancy is a normal symptom that, alone, doesn't merit cause for concern.
+However, you should contact your healthcare provider right away if your lightheadedness is accompanied by any of the following symptoms:

 - Pain in abdomen